Skip to content

 The safedata_validator package requires external data resources to validate both dataset locations and taxa.
 You will need to create a configuration file to set safedata_validator up to find those resources.

-Note that two key resources - the GBIF and NCBI taxonomy databases - require local SQLite3 databases containing the core data from those databases.
-These are relatively large files (~ 2GB in total).
-The package provides two commands (safedata_build_local_gbif and safedata_build_local_ncbi) to download and build these databases, and the path to those files can then be included in the configuration.
+Note that a key resource - the GBIF taxonomy database - require a local SQLite3 database containing the core data from this database.
+This is a relatively large file (~ 2GB in total).
+The package provides a command (safedata_build_local_gbif to download and build this database, and the path to this file can then be included in the configuration.

 Note that you cannot validate DOIs without an internet connection, but this is optional.